Aditya2311-del/WIDS/week_1.md

 EDA , PCA , encoding , and more. \
 I hope you gone through the python resource shared ( Link :- https://github.com/mnp-club/computational-physics-tutorials.git )

+(if feel need any assistace or unable to understand  things do gpt, gemeni, etc  whatever but for understanding not cheating)

 ### DATA CLEANING
 - https://www.kaggle.com/learn/data-cleaning
 ### ENCODING